Defying stigma, survivors join the Ebola fight in West Africa

 "We share our own experience with those people, explaining that we were sick but now we have been cured," Camara said.
 "We give them hope."

-In Liberia and Sierra Leone too, survivors are signing up to work in Ebola Treatment Units, to care for children orphaned by the disease, and to provide counseling to victims in an attempt to break the taboo surrounding the outbreak.
+In Liberia and Sierra Leone too, survivors are signing up to work in Ebola Treatment Units, to care for children orphaned by the disease, and to provide counselling to victims in an attampt to break the taboo surrounding the outbreak.

 There is hope that blood from survivors can also be used as a serum to treat the disease.
 In Liberia, plans are underway to store survivors' blood and the World Health Organization has said that treatment could start as early as December.